This Slide Quest review was made after playing the game about 20 times.

 I can easily recommend Slide Quest to gamers and non-gamers of all ages who think they’d enjoy this type of dexterity game.
 If you don’t like dexterity games or you prefer to stay away from games that have potential quarterbacking/alpha gaming issues, you should probably pass on this one.

-Update: Quirky Circuits made it onto our Top Family Games list!
+Update: Slide Quest made it onto our Top Family Games list!